 The Student Loans Company will usually pay your loan into your bank account by BACS.
 You must have registered at the University and be in attendance to be eligible for the payments to be made.

 In cases of overpayment, the Student Loans Company will automatically recover any overpayments from the following years funding.
 You will also receive a letter and will have the option to repay overpayments immediately if you would prefer to do so.

 To apply for a student loan, visit the Student Loans Company website.

 Some students may be eligible for extra help towards their living costs.
 This money doesn’t usually have to be paid back.
 Find out more about:

 The Social Work Bursary is available from the NHS Business Services Authority for undergraduate students in their second and third years.
-There are only a number of bursaries available each year, and the bursary must be applied for for each academic year you are eligible.
+There are only a limited number of bursaries available each year, and the bursary must be applied for for each academic year you are eligible.
 Visit the NHS Business Services Authority website for further details and how to apply.